The Great Leap Forward (band): History

-Great Leap Forward is essentially a solo project, although various musicians were added for live performances.
-The sound is more melodic and accessible than Brown's earlier band, but still with overtly political lyrics.
-After two EPs (which were described by the NME as "conspicuously excellent") and a 12-inch single on Ron Johnson Records, that label's collapse led to a move to Communications Unique for debut album Don't Be Afraid Of Change, which The Guardian described as Brown meeting "the advent of the synthesizer ethic head-on".
+The Great Leap Forward is essentially Brown's solo project, although various musicians were added for live performances.
+The sound is more melodic and accessible than his earlier band bIG fLAME, but still with overtly political lyrics.
+After two EPs (which were described by the NME as "conspicuously excellent") and a 12-inch single on Ron Johnson Records, that label's collapse led to a move to Communications Unique for debut album Don't Be Afraid Of Change in 1988, which The Guardian described as Brown meeting "the advent of the synthesizer ethic head-on".
 Manchester publication Up Town described it as "the most definitive Manchester release this year...pop shimmering down urban lanes, sprinkling hard dance diatribes, infectious melodies, and lyrics with substance".
 Ian Gittins, writing in Melody Maker, described it as "full of wordy thoughts on the state of this nation set to an infectious, chirpy dance beat".
 Simon Williams, reviewing the album for the NME gave it 8/10, stating "at least half of [it] is damn near astonishing".
 A 12-inch single, "Heart and Soul", was followed by the LP compilation Season 87-88 which largely comprised tracks from the three Ron Johnson singles, and the CD compilation Great Leap Forward, before Brown put the project on hold in early 1990.
 A mini-LP, Tolerance & Respect had been planned for a Spring 1990 release but was shelved.

 Stuart Maconie, writing for NME, summed up the band's late 1980s sound: "First there's the jagged guitar melodics, sweet but never tacky.
 Then there's the ferocious rhythmic drive.
 But best of all there's the stylish and witty use of found voices...snatches and snippets of speech and propaganda that are integral to the songs."

 The Great Leap Forward recorded two sessions for John Peel's BBC Radio 1 show, in May 1987 and January 1988.

 James Dean Bradfield included the debut Great Leap Forward EP in his top 10 favourites from the 'C86' era.

 In October 2008, Brown revived The Great Leap Forward and released a CD of new material, Finished Unfinished Business, followed in 2012 by a further album This Is Our Decade of Living Cheaply and Getting By.

-In Spring 2021, Brown is releasing another album Revolt Against an Age of Plenty on A Turntable Friend Records.
+In Spring 2021, Brown released his latest album Revolt Against an Age of Plenty on A Turntable Friend Records.

-Brown has since played bass in Sarandon., and guitar in a reformed A Witness, although both these bands have since ceased to perform.
-There are plans for The Great Leap Forward to perform as a band in 2021.
+Between 2007 and 2014 Brown also played bass in Sarandon, and guitar in a reformed A Witness, although both these bands have since ceased to perform.
+Since 2008 live performances by The Great Leap Forward had been exceedingly rare, performed either as a two-piece (over backing-tracks with Brown on guitar and Simon Williams (Sarandon) on bass), or Brown playing solo acoustic sets.

+However in 2025, Brown has recruited experienced musicians Richie Dempsey (drums) and Anthony Chapman (bass, electronic organisation), with The Great Leap Forward looking to play live again from February 2026.